leftistsgorilla/Website-Code/moons-haunted.md

 ### Friends, rivals

 A list of five possible friends or rivals go here, along with descriptions of each.
-Some possibilities include: A spy, a bounty hunte, a pugalist, a cold killer, an extortionist, a physicker, an assassin, a sentinel, an apothocary, a priestess, a noble, a city clerk, an officer, an inspector, a beggar, a locksmith, a gang leader, a drug dealer, a tavern owner, a porstitue, a jail-bird, an information broker, a servant, an archivist, or a supernatural entitity.
+Some possibilities include: A spy, a bounty hunter, a pugalist, a cold killer, an extortionist, a physicker, an assassin, a sentinel, an apothocary, a priestess, a noble, a city clerk, an officer, an inspector, a beggar, a locksmith, a gang leader, a drug dealer, a tavern owner, a porstitue, a jail-bird, an information broker, a servant, an archivist, or a supernatural entitity.

 Questions can inlclue how you know the friend, what they’ve done for you, what you do for them, and what kind of relationship you have.